 Students choose to do their degrees in the Netherlands for a multitude of reasons, starting with the fact that the Dutch are easy-going, as well as English-savvy.

 Add to that the laid-back, informal style of teaching, that’s focused on the student’s experience, and there’s no surprise the Netherlands is a top study destination in Europe.

-Here’s some key subject areas you can study in Netherlands:
+Here’s some key subject areas you can study in the Netherlands:

 The Netherlands has ten major cities that attract both students and tourists, and are great urban hubs, starting with its capital, Amsterdam.
 Dutch cities are often lively, environmental-friendly, and maintain a cultural vibe.